cloud-uday-csye6225/webapp/README.md

 # Cloud Web Application
-This Project is built using Spring boot, Java, MySQL
+This Project is built using Spring boot, Java, MySQL.

 ## Requirements